-Considerations
+Considerations and Limitations

-The following must be considered while trying to configure selective Q-in -Q:
+Consider the following when configuring selective Q-in -Q:

-- If all the customer traffic needs to be tunneled using SVLAN, it is recommended to use tag-profile based Q-in-Q. - Both Q-in-Q tunnel start point and tunnel end point should have symmetric CVLANs to SVLAN mapping. - SVLAN ID cannot be a reserved VLAN ID. - With the implicit dual-mode support, all ports are member of untagged VLAN1 by default.
-Before configuring untagged selective Qin-Q tunnel on a port, you must remove it's untagged VLAN 1 membership. - Tunneling of untagged BPDUs like LLDP or LACP works only if selective Q-in-Q tunnel has untag tunneling configured. - Untagged tunneling can only be configured on one SVLAN per interface, when interface has multiple SVLAN configured. - The default Tag Profile Identifier (TPID) for SVLAN tag is 8100.
-You can use the existing tag-profile command to change the TPID value for the SVLAN tag. - At the tunnel end-point, the TPID of SVLAN tag in the Q-in-Q packets must match the port's configured TPID for selective Q-in-Q to function correctly where the service VLAN is removed while the traffic egresses out of service provider domain.
+- If all the customer traffic needs to be tunneled using SVLAN, it is recommended to use tag-profile based Q-in-Q. - Q-in-Q tunnel start points and tunnel end points should have symmetric CVLANs to SVLAN mapping. - SVLAN ID cannot be a reserved VLAN ID. - With the implicit dual-mode support, all ports are members of untagged VLAN1 by default.
+Before configuring untagged selective Qin-Q tunnel on a port, you must remove it's untagged VLAN 1 membership. - Tunneling of untagged BPDUs like LLDP or LACP works only if the selective Q-in-Q tunnel has untag tunneling configured. - When an interface has multiple SVLANs configured, untagged tunneling can only be configured on one SVLAN. - The default Tag Profile Identifier (TPID) for SVLAN tag is 8100.
+You can use the existing tag-profile command to change the TPID value for the SVLAN tag. - At the tunnel end-point, the TPID of SVLAN tags in the Q-in-Q packets must match the port's configured TPID for selective Q-in-Q to function correctly where the service VLAN is removed while the traffic egresses out of service provider domain.
 Hence SVLAN tag TPID value should be same on tunnel start and end points. - For selective Q-in Q, the MTU value on ICX switches is increased by 4 bytes (1522) from the default 1518 bytes to accommodate the additional dot1q tag.
 You can use the existing aggregated-vlan CLI to increase the MTU of all the ports to 1522. - The following table displays the maximum number of selective VLAN tunneling that can be configured per stack unit in a system.